cudmore/pie/readme-web.md

 **Capture Still and Still Interval (Sec)**.
 If on, still images will be captured at 'Still Interval (Sec)'.
 These still images can be viewed in real-time in the 'Last Still Image' section.

 **Pre Trigger Buffer (sec)**.
 Used for 'Armed' recording.
-Specifies the duration of video recording before each trigger.
+Specifies the duration of video recording before an input trigger.

 **Video Annotation and Annotation Font Size**.
 Annotate text on top of video recording.
 Select one of: none, date, time, date time, elapsed, or video frame.